ranjankumar06/simple-chat-app/README.md

        npm start

-For testing this code you need to copy the path of index.html file
+For testing this code you need to copy the path of index.html file and then pasty on browser.

 Happy coding ):